Cronobacter sakazakii

 Cronobacter sakazakii, which before 2007 was named Enterobacter sakazakii, is an opportunistic Gram-negative, rod-shaped, pathogenic bacterium that can live in very dry places, a phenomenon known as xerotolerance.
 C. sakazakii utilizes a number of genes to survive desiccation and this xerotolerance may be strain specific.
-Most C. sakazakii cases are adults but low-birth-weight preterm neonatal and older infants are at the highest risk.
+Most C. sakazakii cases are adults but low-birth-weight preterm neonates and older infants are at the highest risk.
 The pathogen is a rare cause of invasive infection in infants, with historically high case fatality rates (40–80%).